N. Korea fires at least 1 unidentified projectile: JCS | Yonhap News Agency

 N. Korea fires at least 1 unidentified projectile: JCS

-SEOUL, March 2 (Yonhap) -- North Korea fired at least one unidentified projectile on Monday, South Korea's Joint Chiefs of Staff (JCS) said, the first such launch since it warned of "a new strategic weapon" earlier this year.
+SEOUL, March 9 (Yonhap) -- North Korea fired at least one unidentified projectile Monday, South Korea's Joint Chiefs of Staff (JCS) said, a week after the communist regime fired two apparent short-range ballistic missiles.

-No other details were immediately available, including how many projectiles were fired and where it was launched.
+No other details were immediately available, including how many projectiles were fired, where the launch occurred and where it or they landed.

+Last Monday, the communist country fired two projectiles from a super-large multiple rocket launcher after a three-month hiatus.
+It was believed to be part of its artillery strike drill for the wintertime exercise.

-It marks the first time that the communist country has carried out a major weapons test this year, though it test-launched missiles 13 times last year amid the stalled denuclearization talks with the United States.
+Last year, the North test-launched missiles 13 times amid the stalled denuclearization talks with the United States.

-In its New Year's message, Pyongyang warned of a "new strategic weapon" in the near future and a "shocking actual action."
+In its New Year's Day message, Pyongyang warned it will show off a "new strategic weapon" in the near future.
 Experts said the "strategic weapon" may mean an advanced type of its intercontinental ballistic missile (ICBM) or a submarine-launched ballistic missile (SLBM).

 graceoh@yna.co.kr